jytou/vanitygen/README.md

 Well, if so, this generator is exactly what you are looking for.

+# Warning

+Be aware that if you run this utility on any machine you don't have fully control on, someone could be spying on you and thus get the generated password and salt.
+Run this **only** on environments you fully trust!

 # Requirements

 - A gcc compiler, optionally make.
 No extra library needed.